Free Kindle ebooks sell ebooks because they help sales ranking

 Kindle free ebooks help author rank

-The only measure I have been able to rely on to any degree is my own overall Author ranking on Amazon, which always seems to fluctuate in line with the number of free ebooks that I give away.
+The only measure I have been able to rely on to any degree is my own overall Author ranking on Amazon, which always seems to fluctuate in line with the number of ebooks that I give away free of charge.

-Of course, I can only use Kindle free ebook promotion when my ebooks are enrolled in KDP Select.
+Of course, I can only use Kindle free ebook promotion if I have my book listed in KDP Select.
 In the graph below, it is very clear that I enrolled in KDP Select in May, and exited in early late October.

-My ranking dropped immediately at the beginning of November, as did my sales, as soon as I could not offer Kindle free ebooks.
+My ranking dropped immediately at the beginning of November, as did my sales, as soon as I could not offer Kindle free ebooks any longer.

 Unfortunately, I cannot access this graph over five years, but it would show the other periods when I have had all my ebooks enrolled in KDP Select and the same increase in both ranking and sales during my previous enrollment periods.

-While it certainly is not hard data that can prove conclusively whether free ebooks sell ebooks, all I can say is that from my own experience, they do.
+While it certainly is not hard data that can prove conclusively whether free Kindle books help sell ebooks, all I can say is that from my own experience, they do.

-This, of course, will boost my ebook’s paid ranking when it goes back to paid, which will hopefully lead to real sales.
+This, of course, will boost my ebook’s paid ranking a little when it goes back to paid, which will hopefully lead to real sales.

 Over the years, my rule of thumb has been that if I can get a free ebook into the top 10 free ebooks in its genre, sales will almost certainly follow.